dataluscorp/browser/docs/gtest/index.rst

 Running tests
 -------------

-The Firefox build process will build GTest on supported platforms as long as you don't disable test in your mozconfig.
+The Datalus build process will build GTest on supported platforms as long as you don't disable test in your mozconfig.
 However xul-gtest will only be built when tests are required to save an expensive second linking process.